jenkinsci/job-dsl-plugin/docs/Migration.md

 }
 ```

-See the [[Job Reference]] for further details.
+See the [job reference](Job-reference.md) for further details.

 ### Gerrit Trigger

-The usage "short names" in the event closure is [[deprecated|Deprecation-Policy]] and has been replaced by explicit DSL
+The usage "short names" in the event closure is [deprecated](Deprecation-Policy.md) and has been replaced by explicit DSL
 methods for each event.

 DSL prior to 1.26